cloudacademy/ebs-shrinker/README.md

 VOLUME_SIZE_SMALL=20 #final size after resizing for ebs root volume
 ```

+You need to update the following environment variables which will be used later to establish a demo EC2 instance with an initial root volume of 50Gb

 ```
 SSH_KEY_NAME=<ec2 ssh keyname here - example: DemoSSHKey>
 SSH_KEY_PATH=<ec2 ssh key path here - example: ~/.ssh/DemoSSHKey.pem>